01 of 05

 Cleaning Your Aquarium

-When you decide that a major cleaning is due, take the time to go through your entire system and do it right (the more you do it, the less time it will take).
+When you decide that a major cleaning is due, take the time to go through your entire system and do it right (the more frequently you do it, the less time it will take each time).
 Start with the inside of the tank, and work your way through the rest of the system.
 Placing a couple of old towels on the floor in front of the tank during cleaning helps protect the flooring from water damage.

 - Scrub the algae from the tank walls and submerged equipment.